MaitreyeeCoolkarni/Experiment3cds/README.md

 cout << "Enter marks for physics: ";
 cin >> physics;

-cout << "Enter marks for biology: "; #cin is for taking input and cout is for output cin >> biology;
+cout << "Enter marks for biology: "; //cin is for taking input and cout is for output cin >> biology;

-#use of && operator so that both the conditions get satisfied,avg>80 and avg<90.So only if both the conditions are satisfied this will be true and it will go inside the if scope
+//use of && operator so that both the conditions get satisfied,avg>80 and avg<90.So only if both the conditions are satisfied this will be true and it will go inside the if scope

 if (avg>80 && avg<90){
     cout<<"O grade";